feaselkl/We-Dont-Need-Servers/README.md

-# The Curated Data Platform
+# Where We're Going, We Don't Need Servers
+## Serverless SQL Pools in Azure Synapse Analytics

-This repository holds the slides for my presentation entitled [The Curated Data Platform](https://www.catallaxyservices.com/presentations/curated-data-platform/).
+This repository holds the slides for my presentation entitled [Where We're Going, We Don't Need Servers](https://www.catallaxyservices.com/presentations/we-dont-need-servers/).

-At this point, there is no supporting code for this talk.
+Sample T-SQL scripts are available in this repository, though it currently does not include scripts to create data due to sizes.